stffrdhrn/or1k-toolchain-build/readme.md

 ## Building the toolchain

-*Prerequisites* the build takes about 20GB and 40 minutes on a skylake core i5
+*Prerequisites*

-First configure the tool versions you want by editing `or1k-toolchain-build/Dockerfile`
+ - the build takes about 20GB and 40 minutes on a skylake core i5

-Next build the docker image.
+First build the docker image.
 This will setup a sandboxed docker image which will run builds for OpenRISC newlib, musl and nolib (for kernel builds).

 ```
 docker build -t or1k-toolchain-build or1k-toolchain-build/
 ```

-Running the build, binaries will be outputted to crosstool volume.
+Running the build, binaries will be outputted the `/opt/crosstool` volume.
+You can choose versions of GCC, BINUTILS, NEWLIB, MUSL.
+The GCC and BINUTILS versions will be downloaded from the openrisc github repo's.

 ```
 # The location where you have tarballs, so they dont need to be